A walk in the park beats a stroll through traffic, study finds

 It’s a nice day, and you’d like to take a run.
 But your only route is along a busy road, breathing in traffic fumes.

-Or maybe your doctor has advised more exercise, but you live in a city and can’t escape the air pollution.
+Or maybe your doctor has recommended more exercise, but you live in a city and can’t escape the air pollution.

 Which is worse — not exercising, or breathing in the bad air?